Tigers vs. Angels Player Props Betting Odds

 Ward Stats

-- Ward enters this game looking to extend his two-game hit streak.
-In his last five games he is batting .375 with a double, two home runs, four walks and eight RBI.
+- Ward heads into this game looking to extend his two-game hit streak.
+During his last five outings he is hitting .375 with a double, two home runs, four walks and eight RBI.

 Ward Recent Games